Danielkhakbaz/Next-ESLint-Prettier-Husky-Initialization/README.md

 ## Next.js

+- Add this package for linting your next Project
 - Add the "next" in the end of all the extends
 - Disable the jsDoc problem in \_app.tsx file with: **eslint-disable-next-line require-jsdoc**